-In truth college and Australian sports are not run for altruistic reasons alone and US pro sports are not run for commercial reasons alone.
-There is a combination of the two forces that needs to be balanced and my point is US pro sports has the balance wrong.
+In truth college and Australian sports are not run for altruistic reasons alone, and US pro sports are not run for commercial reasons alone.
+There is a combination of the two forces that needs to be balanced.
+My point is that US pro sports has the balance wrong.

-So what would need to happen for US pro sports teams to have souls, passionate local fans, benefit society as a whole and all the good stuff college and Australian sports has.
+So what needs to happen for US pro sports teams to have souls, passionate local fans and benefit society as a whole.

-- End private ownership and make teams member owned with profits going into the local community and the running of the sport at grassroots and junior levels through the national governing body for the sport.
+- End private ownership and make teams member owned.
+Use profits in local communities and running the sport at grassroots and junior levels.
+Co-ordinated this through the national governing body for the sport.

 - Integrate MLB, the NBA and the NFL, which are currently stand alone businesses, into the national governing bodies of their sport.
-For example USA Basketball would be responsible for administering basketball from the grassroots level, junior leagues, semi-pro leagues, pro leagues and the NBA where they would gain most of their revenue to be spent on the sport as a whole at those lower levels.
+For example USA Basketball would be responsible for administering basketball from the grassroots level, junior leagues, semi-pro leagues, pro leagues and the NBA.
+The NBA would provide most of the revenue to spend on the sport as a whole.

-- Incentives for teams to develop and select local players.
+- Incentives teams to develop and select local players.

-- A father son rule such as is in place in the AFL where if a player’s father played for a team the son would start his career there.
+- Enact a father son rule like they have in the AFL.
+If a father played at a club his son will automatically start his career there.

 - Make player contracts longer and harder for either party to get out of.

-- Teams can only relocate once every 30 years and only within their state or bordering states.
+- Only allow teams can only relocate once every 30 years and only within their state or bordering states.

 Anyone of those changes alone would improve US sports.
-These are often questions of what is best for the fans and the community as a whole vs what is best for individual owners.
-Which do you want to be more important in the running of your favourite sports?
+These are questions of what is best for the fans and the community as a whole vs what is best for individual owners.
+Which do you want to be more important in the running of your favorite sports?

 Betting on US sports

-Sportsbet (review) and Cloudbet (review) are brilliant for betting on all US sports including fantastic live in play betting.
+Nitrogen Sports (review) and Betcoin (review) are brilliant for betting on all US sports including fantastic live in play betting.
 To see who is offering the best odds on the bet you want to make check out the odds comparisons.